September 16-December 6, 2024

 Japanese Level 3&4 Description (All sections)

-(Prerequisite: Japanese 2 or equivalent, recognition of hiragana and some katakana is expected)
+(Prerequisite: Japanese 2 or equivalent, and recognition of hiragana and some katakana is required as the textbook no longer uses romaji)

 This fast-track course covers Levels 3 & 4 in one semester.
 It will focus on the introduction and use of the te and nai forms of verbs, and students will continue to build upon their conversational skills and vocabulary.
 Students will practice the informal speech style in the present and past tenses.
 The ta form will be introduced, and students will learn to modify nouns with verbs, as well as practice phrases using to omoimasu (“I think”) and to iimasu (“he/she says”).